Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Operational inexpressibility: the structural diagnosis

-\begin{proof} Clause (1) follows from the standard fact that, modulo cut-elimination and permutation equivalences, a base operational system is a partial injection on its derivation equivalence classes; this is the syntactic-Landauer form of the Bennett 1973 trace-retention property~\cite{bennett1973,landauer1961}.
-Clause (2) is the information-theoretic content of ``$\Sigma$ is an external license'': adjoining $\Sigma$ introduces derivational information not recoverable from the base-layer projection, which is the standard fact that reflection extensions are strictly stronger than the base package.
+\begin{proof} Clause (1) packages the reversible-computation viewpoint that an information-preserving step retains enough trace structure to reconstruct the prior configuration up to the chosen structural congruence~\cite{bennett1973}.
+The specific partial-injection formulation used here is stated in Proposition~\ref{prop:lcel-reversibility}(1) as a condition of this paper, with the cited reversible-computation results~\cite{axelsenGlueck2011,nishidaPalaciosVidal2018} standing behind it as motivation.
+Clause (2) is the information-theoretic content of ``$\Sigma$ is an external license'': adjoining $\Sigma$ introduces derivational information that escapes the base-layer projection, which is the standard fact that reflection extensions are strictly stronger than the base package.
 Clause (3) is $\Gamma'$-conservativity, already included as a clause of Definition~\ref{def:lcel-schema}. \end{proof}